Frequently asked questions about repairs

 - Treating mould that’s been caused by condensation

 - Fencing, gates and garden walls – except in special circumstances

 You should not make any major changes without our permission, especially as there is a chance that you may have asbestos in your home (asbestos is safe so long as it isn’t disturbed).

 For more information on asbestos, see our frequently asked questions about asbestos.

 Repairing damage you've caused

-You would have to pay for a repair if the damage was your fault, i.e. you caused the damage deliberately or by neglect (including accidental damage).
+You would have to pay for a repair if the damage was your fault or the fault of a visitor/family member, i.e. the damage was caused deliberately or by neglect (including accidental damage).